MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Management/New-PSDrive.md

 Mapped network drives are saved in Windows on the local computer.
 They're persistent, not session-specific, and can be viewed and managed in File Explorer and other tools.

-When you scope the command locally, that is, without dot-sourcing, the **Persist** parameter doesn't persist the creation of a **PSDrive** beyond the scope in which you run the command.
+When you scope the command locally, without dot-sourcing, the **Persist** parameter doesn't persist the creation of a **PSDrive** beyond the scope in which you run the command.
 If you run `New-PSDrive` inside a script, and you want the new drive to persist indefinitely, you must dot-source the script.
 For best results, to force a new drive to persist, specify **Global** as the value of the **Scope** parameter and include **Persist** in your command.